harness/developer-hub/docs/platform/2_Delegates/delegate-reference/delegate-environment-variables.md

 helpdocs_is_published: true
 ---

-The following table describes environment variables you can specify in the delegate manifest.
+This document describes the environment variables you can specify in the delegate manifest.
 Some of these variables are included in the YAML by default; you can specify others based on use case.

 ### ACCOUNT_ID